MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ## TTD Object

 The TTD object contains time travel debugging specific properties available for each process in a trace file.
-The TTD Lifetime, Threads and Events objects are documented in this topic.
 The TTD object is associated with the current process (curprocess) debugger object.
+The TTD *Lifetime*, *Threads* and *Events* objects are documented in this topic.

 ### TTD Methods

 **SetPosition** - Sets the debugger to point to the given position on this process.

-### Example
+### TTD dx command Example

 Use the dx command with the help option (-h)  to view the TTD Objects with their descriptions.